 - In thought.
 In the form of violent thoughts towards others or oneself, often experienced as being angry.

 Restraining oneself from physical violence is not enough.
-One has to overcome malignant aggression in word and in thought as well.
-When one is full of anger and hate, in thought or in word only, one is, basically, 1 or 2 steps removed from actually causing physical harm.
-All that is required are the right triggers so that actual physical violence becomes manifested in behavior, and the person is driven, the person loses control of himself or herself, the person becomes possessed by these irrational drives.
+One is urged to overcome malignant aggression in word and thought as well.
+The reasons are simple: when one is angry, in thought or in word only, one is, in reality, 1 or 2 steps removed from actual physical violence.
+Oftentimes, all that is required are the right triggers so that violence becomes manifested in behavior; and we say that the person is driven, loses control of himself or herself, or that the person becomes possessed by his or her irrational drives.

 Not being under control of oneself at all times makes one vulnerable in the following ways: